 Outlook Web Access (OWA) is incredibly convenient, because it allows users to access their Exchange Server mailboxes from anywhere with just a Web browser and Internet connection.
-But OWA is extremely vulnerable
+But OWA is extremely vulnerable to keystroke loggers.

 In this tip, I discuss the various methods available for protecting OWA against keystroke loggers, as well as their pros and cons.
 I then explore more secure alternatives to OWA that will still allow remote users access to their Exchange Server mailboxes.